kencu/kencu-legacy-support/README.md

  - libMacportsLegacySupport.dylib  - A dynamic library with the missing functions for the given OS.
  - libMacportsLegacySystem.B.dylib - Similar to libMacportsLegacySupport.dylib but in addition re-exports the symbols from libSystem.B.dylib.

-To use this library within [MacPorts](https://github.com/macports) add the `legacysupport` PortGroup to the Portfile.
+To use this library within a port environment, add the `legacysupport` PortGroup to the Portfile.
 This will add the required include paths and libraries to allow the library to do it's magic with most build systems.

 Wrapped headers and replaced functions are: